Department of Family and Community Services (Australia)

 The Department of Family and Community Services (also known as FaCS) was an Australian government department that existed between October 1998 and January 2006.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, the Department's annual reports and on the Department's website.

-According to the Administrative Arrangements Order (AAO) made on 21 October 1998, the Department dealt with:
+According to the Administrative Arrangements Order made on 21 October 1998, the Department dealt with: